RIMPAC military exercises off Hawaii will be held later in summer and limited to at-sea events

 “In these challenging times, it is more important than ever that our maritime forces work together to protect vital shipping lanes and ensure freedom of navigation through international waters,” said U.S. Pacific Fleet commander Adm.
 John Aquilino.
 “And we will operate safely, using prudent mitigation measures.”

+Said U.S. Sen. Brian Schatz in an emailed statement, “This is the right decision for the health and safety of Hawaii’s residents, our armed forces, and our allies.
+I thank Commander Davidson and Commander Aquilino for working with our state to find a solution that keeps people safe and maintains our military readiness.”

-As the U.S. Navy continues to limit the spread of COVID-19, RIMPAC 2020 is not scheduled to include social events ashore, the Navy said.
+With the Navy seeking to limit the spread of COVID-19, RIMPAC 2020 is not scheduled to include social events ashore.

 Joint Base Pearl Harbor-Hickam will be accessible for logistics support, with a “minimal footprint of staff ashore” for command and control, logistics, and other support functions, the service said.

-The Navy said this year’s exercise will include multinational anti-submarine warfare, maritime intercept operations, and live-fire training events, among other cooperative training opportunities.
-Continued planning will remain flexible as Navy leaders monitor and assess evolving circumstances.
+The Navy said this year’s exercise will include multinational anti-submarine warfare, maritime intercept operations, and live-fire training.
+Planning will remain flexible with evolving circumstances, the service said.

 “We remain committed to and capable of safeguarding allies and partners throughout the Indo-Pacific region,” Aquilino said.
 “The flexible approach to RIMPAC 2020 strikes the right balance between combating future adversaries and the COVID-19 threat.”